How A Single Kiosk Transformed Social Services

 Since Kohler could not even assume smartphone ownership, he thought a kiosk would provide an ideal solution to gather feedback from the homeless youth population and help identify ways to make their lives better.
 "We found expensive kiosk options for $10k and $50k, and then we found Armodilo," said Kohler, adding "we realized immediately how effective it would be to build an application on an iPad and put them in the Armodilo kiosk."

 Kohler's choice to use a tablet-powered kiosk was difficult when engaging with an at-risk population, because the security of the technology was paramount.
 "One of the places we went to, to install our kiosk, had their wall-mounted TV stolen shortly before we got there," said Kohler.
-"The Keyo wall-mounted kiosk from Armodilo fits our need incredibly well.
+"The Keyo secure wall-mounted iPad kiosk from Armodilo fits our need incredibly well.
 They’re secure, they screw into the wall, they look nice, and they were easy to install."

 Most importantly, the kiosks are secure.
 "We bought one Keyo kiosk and installed it in a homeless shelter to test it.
 We literally asked people to try to rip the Armodilo kiosk off the wall.
 It’s still there.
 No one has been able to pull it off the wall.
 The iPad inside is fine and it’s secure," said Kohler.